JanBessai/ecoop2021artifacts/oo/src/main/java/oo/ep/README.md

   * Power from i2 is used to replace the inefficient PowBy from m7

-  Here is implementation of PowBy from Add, which simplfy evaluated the expression into a literal on which the powby operation was invoked.
+  Here is implementation of PowBy from Add, which simplify evaluated the expression into a literal on which the powby operation was invoked.

 ```